Topic expert? Clueless? Answer these five questions to find out.

 1. (b) All pre-existing residential tenancy agreements continue to prohibit tenants from growing cannabis in the rental unit, and a pre-existing general “No Smoking” clause will continue.
 Vaping; however, is not considered smoking, and is allowed unless the agreement is explicitly revised to prohibit its use.
-To restrict cannabis activity in a rental property, all new residential tenancy agreements commencing after Oct.
+To restrict cannabis activity in a rental unit, all new residential tenancy agreements commencing after Oct.
 17, 2018 require explicit prohibitions against smoking, vaping, and growing cannabis.

 2. (c) The maximum allowable rent increase in 2019 is 2.5%, matching the most recent 12-month average percentage change in the BC Consumer Price Index (CPI).
 In previous years, the maximum allowable rent increase included a margin of 2% added to the annual CPI percentage change.
 For example, the maximum allowable rent increase in 2018 was 4.0%.
 For residential tenancies, the standard allowable rent increase for 2022 will be announced in late summer 2021.

 3. (d) If a landlord, his/her parents, or his/her adult child wishes to move back into a property, he/she must provide the existing tenant with at least two months’ notice and one month’s rent as compensation.

 4. (c) A foreign owner of a residential property is not required to pay the BC Speculation and Vacancy Tax if he/she rents the property out to an arms-length tenant.
 However, there are stringent rules around a foreign owner renting the property to a non-arms-length tenant (e.g. friend, family, or economic relationship not based on market economics).

 5. (c) In October 2017, the BC government passed Bill 16, the Tenancy Statutes Amendment Act that determines all fixed-term leases default to month-to-month upon lease expiry.
 This means landlords can no longer strike new fixed-term leases with existing tenants at rents beyond the maximum allowable rent increase (2.5% in 2019).

 Birds Nest Properties is a boutique rental property management company that specializes in serving owners of condos and houses in and around Vancouver.